Package vs DIY comparison

 • You care about cost efficiency and route quality more than hospitality extras.

-When a Package Actually Makes Sense
+When a Package Makes Sense

 • You need hospitality inventory for a sold-out premium fixture.